Spectral-Finance/nova-bootstrap/README.md

     ```bash
     git clone https://github.com/Spectral-Finance/nova-bootstrap.git
     ```
-2. Add the dependencies you need to `requirements.txt`.
+2. Add the dependencies you need to `modeler-requirements.txt`.
 3. Implement your data pre and post processing
     - change the `pre_process` and optionally the `post_process` function content inside the `runner.py` module.
 4. Build and tag a Docker image: